wipfli/about-text-rendering-in-maplibre/README.md

 ### Segmentation

 As we have seen above, shaping only works if the language, script, and direction are correctly set.
-If a text block contains multiple parts in different scripts/languages/directions, the block has to be segmented first into what are call "runs" of constant script/language/direction.
+If a text block contains multiple parts in different scripts/languages/directions, the block has to be segmented first into what are called "runs" of constant script/language/direction.
 Also the font and variation settings have to be constant within a run.

 Segmentation starts by cutting the text block into runs of constant direction using the Unicode bidirectional algorithm.
 The resulting segments are called "bidi runs".